 Upload sample data to Azure Data Lake Storage

-1. Navigate to All resources icon in the left panel in Portal and from the list click on the Data Lake Storage Gen 1 resource we have created before.
-After it will open there is Data explorer button you should click on.
+1. Navigate to the All resources icon in the left panel in Portal and from the list click on the Data Lake Storage Gen 1 resource we have created before.
+After it will open there is a Data explorer button you should click on.

 3. After the folder is ready double click it to open and then press the Upload button and select the file 500000 Sales Records.csv you have downloaded and unzipped before.

 Uploading the file can take some time based on your connection speed.
 You can observe the progress and when the task is completed notification will popup.

 When the file was successfully uploaded navigate back to the Samples folder and double click file name.

 It will open the file and previews its content.
 But at a first look, the text isn’t divided into columns.
 You can fix it in a minute: just click the Format button and select semicolon as column divider and mark the first row as containing column names.
 Azure will format file content as you can see in the picture: